Postgraduate student grants

 Special rate of grant for disadvantaged students

 Disadvantaged postgraduate students who meet a number of conditions can get their tuition fees paid and essential field trips (up to €6,270).
-If you meet the criteria you may also qualify for a special maintenance grant – see below.
+If you meet the criteria, you may also qualify for a special maintenance grant – see below.

 To qualify for the special rate of grant for disadvantaged students:

-Qualifying social welfare payments and programmes:
+Qualifying social welfare payments and programmes include:

 Other supports